wangziqi2016/Kernel/src/doc/general.md

 used data, they can be allocated in the A20 BSS segment using another routine.
 Before accessing this segment, a segment register must be loaded with LARGE_BSS_SEG.

+The size of the code section (including the bootloader sector) is statically generated and stored at the very end of the loader's code section.
+THe BSS memory allocator may need this number to determine if certain allocations can be satisfied.

 The definition of system segments can be found in the beginning of ``loader.asm``.
+The statically generated loader size in bytes and number of sectors can be found in ``sect_endmark.asm``.